 The Czech Republic

-Scattering ashes has become more popular in recent years in Czechia, where you can hold what is called a “farewell ceremony” in a cemetary or spread the ashes in nature.
+Scattering ashes has become more popular in recent years in Czechia, where you can hold what is called a “farewell ceremony” in a cemetary or spread the ashes in the countryside.
 You cannot, however, scatter ashes into a body of water, as the ashes are considered to contaminate the water.

-In France, the laws on scattering ashes are not as lax as in Switzerland, but you still have some options.
-Many crematoriums and cemeteries provide adjoining gardens where you may spread the ashes of your loved one.
+In France, the laws on scattering ashes are not as lax as in Switzerland, but you still have some options for untraditional funeral arrangements or cremation.
+Many crematoriums and cemeteries provide adjoining gardens where you may spread the ashes of your loved one, or place a urn for human ashes.
 Ashes can also be scattered into bodies of water or anywhere in nature except for public parks and roads.

 Although spreading ashes is permitted, keeping the ashes of your loved one in your home is strictly forbidden and punishable with a steep fine.